 Located only a few minutes from the Hopewell Rocks is our historic 1845 capital.
 We feature 23 themed galleries inside 8 original Shiretown buildings located along the Bay of Fundy coastline.

 Come Explore an industrious place of Ship Builders, Mining Moguls, Lumber Barons, Apple Kings, a Prime Minister, a Victoria Cross Winner and a Pirate!
-New for 2019 - Acadians of Albert County exhibit!
+New for 2019 - Acadians in Albert County exhibit!

-The Museum is nestled on the on the hill overlooking Shepody Bay near the Bay of Fundy.
+The Museum is nestled on the on the hill overlooking Shepody Bay, part of the Bay of Fundy.
 The original buildings of the shiretown of Hopewell Cape contain more than just artefacts, it contains the lives, stories, the joys and heartaches, of a people who called this place home since the late 1800’s.

-On Hwy 114 between Moncton and the Fundy National Park!
+On Highway 114 in Hopewell Cape between Moncton and the Fundy National Park!
 Follow the signs!

 3940 Route 114